reubwn/hgt/README.md

 # hgt
-scripts for the analysis of HGT in genome sequence data.
+Scripts for the analysis of HGT in genome sequence data.

 ## Note